IndigoOnlineProduction/SEO-copy-guide/seo-copy-guide.md

 </div>
 ```

-### If the SEO copy is multiple paragraphs include these styles (below the CSS above):
+### If the SEO copy is multiple paragraphs include these styles (below the CSS shown above):
 ```
 div.firstParagraph {
     	padding-bottom: 13px;